stabilaprotocol/java-stabila/docs/implement-a-customized-actuator-en.md

 ## Define and register the contract

-Currently, contracts supported by java-tron are defined under `src/main/protos/core/contract` directory in protocol module.
+Currently, contracts supported by java-stabila are defined under `src/main/protos/core/contract` directory in protocol module.
 First creating a `math_contract.proto` file under this directory and declaring `SumContract`.
 You can also implement any mathematical calculation you want, such as `Subtraction`.

 The logic for `SumContract` is the summation of two numerical values: